wp-plugins/woocommerce-store-toolkit/readme.txt

 3. WooCommerce maintainence/debugging tools

 * All in One SEO Pack integration
-* Order Meta widget on Orders screen
+* Order Post Meta meta box on Orders screen
-* Product Meta widget on Products screen
+* Product Post Meta meta box on Products screen
+* Coupon Post Meta meta box on Coupons screen
+* Product Category Term Meta meta box on Edit Category screen

 If you find yourself in the situation where you need to start over with a fresh installation of WooCommerce then a 'nuke' will do the job.